 Each Earth-house retreat is guided by TNS faculty and includes a wilding activity, poetry prompt, and readings from poets we love.
 In the rich biodiversity of our planet we find a diversity of voices; in silent walking and still reflections we begin to hear what they have to say.
 One need not be a poet or experienced hiker to join us — only an adult human seriously in love with nature, the joys of a quiet walk and long moments of deep listening.
 The number of participants is kept small to grow intimacy and creativity.

-Summer Faculty: Billie Shelton, Joelle Wellansa Sanfort, Laura Johnson Dahlke, Katie Sutko Twit, and Jack Phillips, convener.
+2021 Faculty: Billie Shelton, Joelle Wellansa Sandfort, Laura Johnson Dahlke, Katie Sutko Twit, and Jack Phillips, convener.

 For more information and to find out if Earth-house retreats are right for you, contact Jack Phillips at Jackphillips@thenaturalistschool.org .

-*Photos by Robert Smith (top and header), Kathryn Sutko Twit, and Jack Phillips (bottom).
+*Photos by Robert Smith (header), Kathryn Sutko Twit (middle), and Jack Phillips.